 Arts District, Rocky Mountain PBS

 selected for airing on national PBS stations.
-It most recently aired on Milwaukee Public TV’s “The Arts Page. “
+It most recently aired on Los Angeles Public

 and she also uses sound to create a mesmerizing, multi-sensory experience.
 Dorothy

 Colorado Public Radio

 Staying Vital As Time Marches On: Art Can Hold The Key

 Ryan Warner’s Interview with Dorothy Tanner

 about one of the “creature-like” sculptures featured in her current exhibition,